wp-plugins/paid-memberships-pro/readme.txt

 * Cleaned up some notices and warnings.
 Will hopefully finish the remaining ones next update.
 * Removed some old tinyMCE code that wasn't in use anymore.
 FYI, WP 3.3 will have a way to include visual editors on other pages, so we may add it to the description field of the membership levels.
 * Updated order class to send phone and email to Authorize.net when creating subscriptions.
 The charge/authorize API support international phone numbers, but the ARB API does not.
 So if a customer enters an international phone number (or other phone number over 10 characters), the number will be sent for any initial payment/charge, but not for the subscription setup.
+* Fixed where !!discount_code!! was not being parsed out in emails.

 = 1.3 =
 * Added a filter pmpro_login_redirect.
 You can return false to allow users to signup via the default WP login page.